-- 79B.
-For so long as class A shares are in issue and are outstanding, notwithstanding any other provision in the present Regulations, but subject, always, to the provisions of the Law, no action shall be taken by the Company with respect to the following matters unless these are approved by a Special Resolution: - (a) amendments to the objects contained in the Company's Memorandum of Association; - (b) any change of name of the Company; - (c) any amendments to these Regulations; - (d) any dissolution or liquidation of the Company; - (e) the approval of the total number of shares and classes of shares to be reserved for issuance under any employee stock option plan or any other equity-based incentive compensation program of the Group; - (f) in accordance with Regulation 11, the alteration of the rights of holders of special classes of shares; - (g) in accordance with Regulation 52(b), the purchase of Company's own shares; and - (h) in accordance with Regulation 52(b), any reduction of the capital of the Company. - 80.
+- (e) in accordance with Regulation 96, the removal of a Director; - in accordance with Regulation 128, the adoption of the annual audited accounts of the Company, both stand-alone and/or consolidated accounts; and - (g) in accordance with Regulation 131, the appointment of, and the fixing of the remuneration of, the Auditors. - 79B.
+For so long as class A shares are in issue and are outstanding, notwithstanding any other provision in the present Regulations, but subject, always, to the provisions of the Law, no action shall be taken by the Company with respect to the following matters unless these are approved by a Special Resolution: - (a) amendments to the objects contained in the Company's Memorandum of Association; - (b) any change of name of the Company; - (c) any amendments to these Regulations; - (d) any dissolution or liquidation of the Company; - (e) the approval of the total number of shares and classes of shares to be reserved for issuance under any employee stock option plan or any other equity-based incentive compensation program of the Group.
+It is clarified that this Regulation shall not apply with respect of any shares, any other securities giving a right to purchase shares in the Company, or which are convertible into shares of the Company, which have been bought back by the Company for the distribution of such shares under any employee stock option plan or any other equity-based incentive compensation program of the Group; - (f) in accordance with Regulation 11, the alteration of the rights of holders of special classes of shares; - (g) in accordance with Regulation 52(b), the purchase of Company's own shares.
+It is clarified that the present Regulation does not apply for the acquisition of shares pursuant to Regulation 52(c); - (h) in accordance with Regulation 52(b), any reduction of the capital of the Company; and - (i) in accordance with Regulation 139, the re-domicilation of the Company to another jurisdiction. - 80.
 Subject to the provisions of the Law, a resolution in writing signed by each Member for the time being entitled to receive notice of and to attend and vote at General Meetings shall be as valid and effective as if the same had been passed at a General Meeting of the Company duly convened and held.
 Any such resolution may consist of several documents (including facsimile copies) in the like form each signed by one or more of the Members or their attorneys, and signature in the case of a corporate body which is a Member shall be sufficient if made by a director or other authorised officer thereof or its duly appointed attorney.

-CORPORATIONS ACTING BY REPRESENTATIVES AT GENERAL MEETINGS
+CORPORATIONS ACTING BY REPRESENTATIVES

+AT GENERAL MEETINGS